sdmace1110/portfolio/edu_examples/README.md

 # Educational Examples:

 ## Explanation
-### Inside this folder I have uploaded projects from university courses that stuck with me.
-This is in an effort to demonstrate a breadth of thought that I have given to writing code or developing software.
-These may seem disparate or disjointed languages or projects, but they all coalesce to form my skills and thoughts on programming.

-### I have not included my favorite program - the one when completed brought outstanding pride and joy - an elementary Turing machine.
+### I have not included my favorite program from university - the one when completed brought outstanding pride and joy - an elementary Turing machine.
 It was written in C++ and was no more than 40 lines (including the project comments!), so to fully get the effect I would need to include the previous 6 projects that delved into state machines and all the fine things one learns in Discrete Structures.
 What I have included are examples of languages and language paradigms that have formed my outlook and understanding on programming.

 ## Examples